databricks-industry-solutions/security-analysis-tool/docs/setup.md

       Secret does not exist with scope: sat_scope and key: sat_tokens

     * Resolution:
-      Check if the tokens are configured with correct names by listing and comparing with the configuration. databricks secrets list --scope sat_scope
+      Check if the tokens are configured with the correct names by listing and comparing with the configuration. databricks secrets list --scope sat_scope

 2. Invalid access token